-4.2.3 Flexible hours arrangement
+4.2.5 Flexible hours arrangement

-- (a) The flexible hours arrangement provides staff (excluding shift workers) and the University flexibility to achieve a better balance between the personal lives and working times of staff, while giving priority to the University's operational needs and the maintenance of acceptable workflows. - (b) The flexible hours arrangement allows for staff to accrue time as 'flex-time', on an hour for hour basis, that can then be taken as time off work without loss of pay at a later date.
+- (a) The flexible hours arrangement provides staff and the University flexibility to achieve a better balance between the personal lives and working times of staff, while giving priority to the University's operational needs and the maintenance of acceptable workflows. - (b) The flexible hours arrangement allows for staff to accrue time as 'flex-time', on an hour for hour basis, that can then be taken as time off work without loss of pay at a later date.
 Accumulated credit time is calculated over a four week work cycle, normally to a maximum of fourteen hours and thirty minutes, and the maximum carry over between the four week work cycle will normally be ten hours.
 Staff cannot accumulate flex-time unless work is available to be performed during the four week cycle and the work is actually performed.
-Supervisors will not unreasonably refuse a request for a flexible hours arrangement. - (c) The flexible hours arrangement is available to all Professional staff excluding casual staff and staff employed on a shift basis.
-The flexible hours arrangement may be worked in lieu of the ordinary hours of work provided for in Clause 4.2.
+Supervisors will not unreasonably refuse a request for a flexible hours arrangement. - (c) The flexible hours arrangement is available to all Professional Staff excluding casual staff and staff employed on a shift basis.
+The flexible hours arrangement may be worked in lieu of the ordinary hours of work provided for in clause 4.2.1.

-4.3 Emergency call out
+4.3 Emergency call back

-A Professional staff member, who is required by a duly authorised officer of the University to return to duty or work in the event of an emergency with or without notice, will be entitled to payment of overtime and penalty rates and to a minimum payment of two hours at call out rates
+(a) A Professional Staff member, who is required by a duly Authorised Officer of the University to return to work in the event of an emergency with or without notice, will be entitled to payment of overtime rates in line with clause 4.2.4 with a minimum payment of two hours at the overtime rates.